Introduction to Horse-Friendly Vacation Spots

 For those looking to compete or train, the park features multiple indoor and outdoor arenas, a cross-country course, and a world-class stadium that hosts prestigious events such as the Rolex Kentucky Three-Day Event and the National Horse Show.
 The park also offers a variety of lodging options, including campgrounds and RV parks, ensuring a comfortable stay for you and your equine companion.

-While in Lexington, don't miss the opportunity to explore the surrounding area, the Horse Capital of the World.
+While in Lexington, don't miss the opportunity to explore the surrounding area, known as the Horse Capital of the World.
 With over 450 horse farms, historic sites, and the famous Keeneland Race Course, there is no shortage of equine-related activities to enjoy during your visit to this iconic horse-friendly destination.

 2. Big South Fork National River and Recreation Area, Oneida, TN

-Located on the Cumberland Plateau in northeastern Tennessee, the Big South Fork National River and Recreation Area offer a unique and diverse landscape for equestrian enthusiasts to explore.
+Located on the Cumberland Plateau in northeastern Tennessee, the Big South Fork National River and Recreation Area offers a unique and diverse landscape for equestrian enthusiasts to explore.
 With over 180 miles of horse trails, this destination is perfect for riders of all skill levels.
 The park's picturesque scenery includes gorges, sandstone bluffs, and lush forests, providing a breathtaking backdrop for your equine adventure.

 For those looking to participate in organized trail rides, the Big South Fork hosts several annual events, such as the White Lightning Trail Ride and the Big South Fork Spring Planting and Music Festival.
 These events offer a fantastic opportunity to meet fellow equestrians and experience the camaraderie of the horse community.